Nick Taylor betting profile: Sony Open in Hawaii - PGA TOUR

 Taylor's advanced stats and rankings

-- In terms of Strokes Gained: Approach the Green, Taylor recorded a -0.366 mark in his past five starts.
+- His Strokes Gained: Approach the Green averaged -0.366 over his last five starts, showing he lost ground on approach shots.

-- Taylor delivered a 0.232 Strokes Gained: Around-the-Green average in his past five tournaments.
+- Taylor gained strokes around the green with a 0.232 average in his past five tournaments.

-- On the greens, Taylor posted a -0.140 Strokes Gained: Putting mark in his past five starts.
+- His putting performance averaged -0.140 Strokes Gained over his last five starts.

-- Taylor averaged -0.408 Strokes Gained: Total in his past five tournaments.
+- Overall, Taylor averaged -0.408 Strokes Gained: Total in his past five tournaments.

 All stats in this article are accurate for Taylor as of the start of the Sony Open in Hawaii.